Ask people in Ho Chi Minh City, and they’ll sing you the same song about Hanoi in a multitude of keys and time signatures.

 And we didn’t find any of it to be true.
-Not that we don’t understand – Ho Chi Minh City and many of its residents wound up on the wrong side of Vietnam politics when the United States left the country to the communist government in Hanoi.
+Not that we don’t understand – Ho Chi Minh City (then Saigon) and many of its residents wound up on the wrong side of Vietnam politics when the United States left the country to the communist government in Hanoi.
 People like Big T, one of our tour guides, still feel the repercussions of a conflict that ended before he was born.
 His father served in the South Vietnam military and wound up in a labor camp.
 The labor camps were one of the prices people paid in the aftermath of what Vietnamese people call the American War.

 Even today, Big T tells us, high-paying government jobs and a shot at upward mobility are off-limits for him and his family.
 His father made this clear to him at a young age, and gave him some advice: “Don’t worry, and do the best you can.
 Enjoy your life.”

 So I understand the root of the bitterness and friction.

 As a visitor, though, I have no clue why another traveler would have a harsh word to say about Hanoi and its people.